paulwarren/nzde/dict/M/README.md

 <b>2</b> v. to form? a muster, to be susceptible of mustering

 n.
-(Rural) a round-up of livestock, especially sheep for shearing, etc. musterer, a person who musters sheep, etc. [Latin monstrare to show](See also tailing muster)
+(Rural) a round-up of livestock, especially sheep for shearing, etc. musterer, a person who musters sheep, etc. [Latin monstrare to show] (See also tailing muster)
 > (The word seems to have been introduced to Canterbury) Acland (1933) notes the following musters on high-country stations. -->So far as I know the usual ones are (beginning in the spring): <i>the cutting and tailing muster; shearing</i> muster; <i>straggle</i> muster (in the old days the shorn sheep were always turned not before the country .us;was straggled, <i>so that they would lead the woolies in); dipping or wearing </i>m.; <i>straggle </i>again; then <i>scratch</i> m. or <i>`lock-over' </i>to get the last of the sheep off the summer country before winter.
 This last is an undress sort of muster, the men catching what stragglers they can in the basins.
 There are always other partical musters of the flock; e.g., ewes to ram, or eye-slipping of hoggets.

 v.
 (Rural) to gather or collect (esp. farm animals) together (usu. on large sheep and beef-cattle farms)

 v.
 (Rural) (intransitive use) to carry out a muster